Storing your Will

 At a bank

-Some banks offer secure storage facilities and provide clients with the option of storing their Will for a small fee of around £10-25 per year.
+Some banks offer secure storage facilities and provide clients with the option of storing their Will for a yearly fee.
 However, it can be time-consuming for a loved one to access a Will that is stored at a bank.
 Often people have more than one bank account, and this can lead to confusion if the executor is not informed of exactly where the document is being stored.

 In a safe place at home